-In some cases, a pulse in the stomach, or abdomen, might be due to an abdominal aortic aneurysm.
-An aneurysm occurs when a weakened area of a blood vessel swells, forming a bulge.
+In some cases, a pulsing sensation in the stomach is due to an abdominal aortic aneurysm.
+An aneurysm occurs when a weakened blood vessel area swells, forming a bulge.
 In people with an abdominal aortic aneurysm, this occurs in part of the aortic artery in the abdomen.

-People with this condition rarely experience any other symptoms unless the swelling tears or ruptures, which is a medical emergency.
+People with this condition rarely experience any other symptoms unless the swelling tears or ruptures.
+This is

-In this article, we outline the causes of a pulse in the stomach and explain when to see a doctor.
+This article outlines the causes of a pulse in the stomach and explains when to see a doctor.
 We also provide information on abdominal aortic aneurysms, including the symptoms, risk factors, diagnosis, and treatment.

 Without treatment, the aneurysm may weaken to the extent that it tears or ruptures.